Hot Tutorial

 Using Classes

-On the styles tab, we are going to use these classes to select the elements and give them some new style rules.
+On the Styles tab, we are going to use these classes to select the elements and give them some new style rules.
 Paste the following CSS and feel free to tweak it as you see fit.

 .pronouns {

-text-style: italic;
+font-style: italic;

 }